turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Performance prediction
 =====================================================

-In this section, you will learn how to use TurboFlow to predict the performance of turbomachinery.
+In this section, you will learn how to use TurboFlow to predict the performance of axial turbines.
 This includes setting up the configuration file, running the analysis, and interpreting the results.
 Performance prediction is excecuted in three steps:

     1. Load configuration file.
-    2. Define operating points where the turbomachinery should be evaluated.
+    2. Define operating points where the turbine should be evaluated.
     3. Compute performance.

 Illustrated by a code example: